Honeypot (computing): Industrial Control Systems honeypot

 Industrial Control Systems (ICS) are often the target of cyberattacks.
 One of the main targets within ICS are Programmable Logic Controllers.
 In order to understand intruders' techniques in this context, several honeypots have been proposed.
 Conpot is a low interaction honeypot capable of simulation Siemens PLCs.
 HoneyPLC is a medium interaction honeypot that can simulate Siemens, Rockwell and other PLC brands.

 Honeypot detection

 Just as honeypots are weapons against spammers, honeypot detection systems are spammer-employed counter-weapons.
 As detection systems would likely use unique characteristics of specific honeypots to identify them, such as the property-value pairs of default honeypot configuration, many honeypots in use utilise a set of unique characteristics larger and more daunting to those seeking to detect and thereby identify them.
 This is an unusual circumstance in software; a situation in which "versionitis" (a large number of versions of the same software, all differing slightly from each other) can be beneficial.
 There's also an advantage in having some easy-to-detect honeypots deployed.
 Fred Cohen, the inventor of the Deception Toolkit, argues that every system running his honeypot should have a deception port which adversaries can use to detect the honeypot.
 Cohen believes that this might deter adversaries.
-Honeypots also allow for early detection of legitimate threats.
-No matter how the honeypot detects the exploit, it can alert you immediately to the attempted attack.